-- -u --max-paranoid-ram=size Apply a maximum number of bytes to use for -paranoid.
-The size-description has the same format as for -size. - -w --with-color (default) / -W --no-with-color Use color escapes for pretty output or disable them.
-If you pipe rmlints output to a file -W is assumed automatically. - -h --help / -H --version Show this manual or print the version string.
+- This option pulls in --partial-hidden and -@ (--see-symlinks) for convenience. - This feature might not deliver perfect result in corner cases. - This feature might add some runtime. - Consider using -@ together with this option (this is the default). - -w --with-color (default) / -W --no-with-color Use color escapes for pretty output or disable them.
+If you pipe rmlints output to a file -W is assumed automatically. - -h --help/-H --show-man Show a shorter reference help text (-h) or this full man page (-H). - --version Print the version of rmlint.
+Includes git revision and compile time features.